fre5h/DoctrineEnumBundle/Resources/docs/example_usage.md

 ## Example usage

-This example will show how to create a custom ENUM for basketball positions.
+This example will show how to create a custom ENUM field for basketball positions.
 This ENUM should contain five values:

 * `PG` - Point Guard
 * `SG` - Shooting Guard